zbarnes32/fs-journal/notes/10-vue.md

 32. memberCount (in albumSchema virtual) - instead of a JustOne, use "count" to just count
 33. You can nest .populate() Example in AlbumMembersService.js line 19
 34. ...

+# Quick Lecture with Mick (showing how to do file uploading)

+In .env, create AWS_TOKEN_ID, AWS_TOKEN_SECRET, AWS_S3_BUCKET, and AWS_REGION.

+NOTE: There is a video recording on how to add file uploading to our project.